Who are Miami’s Most Iconic Landscape Architects?

 The bayfront landscape design at PAMM features irrigation systems designed to capture and recycle rainwater and A/C condensation to provide irrigation for the garden, conserving the local supply of freshwater.
 Large trees provide nourishing shade for surrounding local species, selected for their hardiness and ability to weather the South Florida climate while providing a supporting living stage for the museum's collection of outdoor sculptures.

-Completed in 2013, the landscape design at PAMM won the 2014 Florida Chapter of the American Society of Landscape Architects (FLASLA) Award of Excellence and the Frederic B. Stresau Award, bestowed by The Cultural Landscape Foundation.
+Completed in 2013, the landscape design at PAMM won the 2014 Florida Chapter of the American Society of Landscape Architects (ASLA) Award of Excellence, the Frederic B. Stresau Award, which recognizes "absolute innovation and design excellence."
 Among their more recent projects are Canopy Park at Five Park in South Beach, Cipriani Residences in Brickell, and the Mr. C Residences in Coconut Grove.

 Perez Art Museum Miami (PAMM)